VirtueSecurity/benigncertain-monitor/README.md

 ```

 # Overview
 This dockerized python script is a wrapper for the NSA BENIGNCERTAIN Cisco exploit.
-This script polls the vulnerable service over time to identify probable passwords and identify other potential sensitive information.
-Since this vulnerability typically only reveals a point in time status, we built this as a service to show potential impact given a broader period of time.
+This script polls the vulnerable service over time to identify probable passwords and other potentially sensitive information.
+Since the NSA exploit previously only revealed a point in time status, we built this as a service to show impact over broader period of time.